Yashas10Gowda/DevCamper/README.md

 The API is live at [devcamper.io](https://devcamper.io) built by Brad Traversy using Node.js, MongoDB, Express.js.

 This is repo is nothing but the recreation of the same project using the tech-stack(I'm familiar): django, djangorestframework only.

-Extensive documentation with examples [here](https://documenter.getpostman.com/view/8923145/SVtVVTzd?version=latest)